jgarzik/picocoin/doc/build-osx.md

     src/picocoin list-settings

-You should see some output formatted in JSON, and looking like this:
+You should see output formatted in JSON,

     {
       "wallet": "picocoin.wallet",
+      "chain": "bitcoin",
+      "net.connect.timeout": "11",
       "peers": "picocoin.peers",
-      "chain": "bitcoin"
+      "blkdb": "picocoin.blkdb"
     }

 If that works, `picocoin` is ready for use.